 Offering new solutions to protect customers from today’s evolving cyber threats is a smart way to both safeguard their business-critical data and grow your business.
 While every SMB may require different policies within their organization, there are certainly a few policies you can standardize on.

-To help you determine which policies to put in place for your SMBs, we consulted Mark Ballegeer one of the systems engineers at Intronis MSP Solutions by Barracuda.
+To help you determine which policies to put in place for your SMBs, we consulted Mark Ballegeer one of the systems engineers at Barracuda MSP.
 Based on his extensive background in and knowledge of firewalls, Mark offered these tips on how to easily define policies within your customers’ businesses.

 Good security policies can prevent holes in the network